IzzySoft/phpVideoPro/README.md

 was designed using PHP because of the cross-platform abilities and the added plus of having your information available anywhere at anytime.

+For more details, please see the documentation in the projects wiki.

 ### Features
 The program allows you to add and change entries as needed - on your request,